 What if then the agent wants to have a direct relationship with this particular prospect going forward?
 Not a problem.
 All future calls will be directed automatically to the same agent once he or she has established a relationship with the prospect, using Cradle’s built-in Smart Connect feature.
 And if the agent happens to be unavailable to take the call, the prospect could then be automatically directed back to a group of customer support agents or receptionists.
 Fewer voicemails, happier clients.

 Don’t lose your clients’ loyalty to former agents

 One question that I have always wondered is what happens to the relationship between the client and the agent once he or she leaves the firm.
 It would make perfect sense if the relationship was mutually exclusive and beneficial, but what if it wasn’t?
 Many prospects and clients may never form a strong bond with their respective agent, but to them their relationship has been forged by a simple contact in each other’s address book.

-We recognized that the agency can benefit substantially from creating a consistent, centralized communication channel between their clients and agents, in order to avoid a transfer of loyalty from agency to agent.
+We recognised that the agency can benefit substantially from creating a consistent, centralised communication channel between their clients and agents, in order to avoid a transfer of loyalty from agency to agent.
 The agency’s centralized number would then establish a stronger association with future prospects and clients, as opposed to the individual agent’s personal mobile number should he or she leave the agency.